ChristianMPS/book-store/README.md

 totalPrice NUMERIC NOT NULL
 );

 Supabase was used for this project.
+Please in your google navegator type Supabase, open the link https://supabase.com and create a project (need to create and account for this).

 2. Create a file in the project root called .env